Boston Family Immigration Attorneys

 Can I Bring My Immediate Family To The U.S.?

 Immigrant visas are readily available with no waiting time for “immediate relatives” of U.S. citizens.
 So, who is considered an immediate relative?
-An immediate relative of a U.S. citizen is a spouse or parent that is at least 21 years old, or a child that is under 21 years old.
+An immediate relative of a U.S. citizen is a spouse or parent who is at least 21 years old, or a child who is under 21 years old.

 If the immediate relative entered the U.S. lawfully or was paroled upon proper inspection, the immediate relative will be able to adjust their status within the country.
 If the immediate relative is outside the U.S. or entered unlawfully, they will have to go through consular processing in their home country.

-It is important to note that if the immediate relative entered the country unlawfully and has accrued unlawful presence that could subject them to a 3 or 10-year time bar from coming back into the U.S., the immediate relative will need a waiver approved before coming back.
-For more on immigration laws surrounding family members, read our blog post here.
+It is important to note that if the immediate relative entered the country unlawfully and has accrued unlawful presence, which could subject them to a 3 or 10-year time bar from coming back into the U.S., the immediate relative will need a waiver approved before coming back.

 How Can I Bring My Child Or Sibling To The U.S.?

-U.S. citizens can also sponsor their unmarried children that are under 21, married children that are any age, and siblings.
-Additionally, lawful permanent residents can sponsor their spouse, children under 21, and unmarried sons or daughters are over 21.
+U.S. citizens can also sponsor their unmarried children who are under 21, married children of any age, and siblings.
+Additionally, lawful permanent residents can sponsor their spouse, children under 21, and unmarried sons or daughters who are over 21.

-If a visa is listed as “current,” that means the visa is available and the person may start consular processing.
+If a visa is listed as “current,” that means the visa is available, and the person may start consular processing.
 Almost always, the beneficiary will have to go through the consular process at the U.S. Embassy in their home country.
-In rare instances that a relative maintains a lawful presence during their stay within the U.S., then the relative may adjust status within the U.S.
+In rare instances, if a relative maintains a lawful presence during their stay within the U.S., then the relative may adjust status within the U.S.

 How To Gain Residency Through Marriage?